Modeling 5-letter English words

 Note that #3 and #5 apply only for letters in the third or later position, and #4 and #6 only for the fourth or fifth position.

 You may notice some inconsistencies in the context models: some include the count of true bits seen, some don’t; #5 and #6 look at letters in some positions and vowel/consonant classification in other positions.
-This is simply because in my testing, these combinations performed best.
+There’s no principled reason; it’s because in my testing, these combinations performed best.

 Context mixing